TAQUOCANH/Python_Expected_Loss_Models/README.md

 <li>To develop your understanding of the domain, you are advised to independently research a little about risk analytics (understanding the types of variables and their significance should be enough).</li>

 </ul>

+<p>In this case study, we will develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.</p>